ryan-mcclue/unsw/gens4015/final-project.md

   * Advancements in bio-engineering have allowed for the ability to grow artificial organs.
     Stem cells can be grown on scaffolds specific to the particular organ desired.

+In conclusion, it's evident that in *The Forever War*, *Ad Astra* and *Blade Runner*, the 21st century definition of what it means to be human is questioned.
+The texts investigate how scientific progressions lead to the disruption of nature, emotional isolation and hubristic ideology.
+This investigation reaffirms the idea that the pursuit of scientific advancements challenges what it means to be human.